pubnoconst/BehaviorFramework/README.md

 Self-defection manifests only when all reachable outcomes within the remaining horizon are negative.
 It is terminal optimization under complete utility exhaustion, not failure of agency or intent.

-## Closing: Mechanics over Normative Assumptions
+## Closing: The last philosophy that pretends to be a philosophy

 Behavior does not originate from virtue, prudence, or principle.
 Values and rules emerge only after outcomes stabilize and liabilities are priced.
 Horizons compress.
 Power decays.
 Liabilities surface.
 Action follows.